Rhode Island Nursing Programs and Degrees Guide

 Bachelor’s in Nursing Programs

 Salve Regina University’s Bachelor of Science in Nursing (BSN) program prepares students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The four-year, 132 credit program includes field experience and clinical practicums totaling 850 hours.
 In addition to general college coursework, nursing majors will focus on a rigorous nursing curriculum that includes the completion of a senior thesis, a capstone project, and a course that prepares students to take the NCLEX.
 Nursing majors may also want to become involved on campus by joining the Student Nurse Organization (SNO) or Sigma Theta Tau, the honor society for nursing students.

-New England Tech
+New England Technical Institute

-Master’s in Nursing Programs in Rhode Island
+Master’s in Nursing Programs

 University of Rhode Island